What Does The Japanese Word Nani Mean

 "Nani" appears in numerous common phrases and idioms, each with its unique meaning and usage:

 • Nani mo (何も): Nothing.
 This phrase is often used in negative sentences to indicate the absence of something.
-For example, "Nani mo nai" (何もない) means "There is nothing."
+As an example, "Nani mo nai" (何もない) means "There is nothing."

 • Nani yori (何より): More than anything.
-This phrase is used to emphasize the importance or value of something.
-For example, "Kenko ga nani yori daiji desu" (健康が何より大事です) means "Health is more important than anything."
+This phrase is used to point out the importance or value of something.
+Take this: "Kenko ga nani yori daiji desu" (健康が何より大事です) means "Health is more important than anything."

 • Nani to mo (何とも): Beyond description; indescribable.
 This phrase is used to express that something is so extraordinary or unusual that it cannot be easily described.